matanr1/CTFs/Matrix2021/Reversing/Hatter/hatter.md

 }
 ```

-This function print buffer by getting index and decrypt the values
-lets see analyze the decryption
+This function print buffer by getting index and decrypt the values,lets see how the decryption works
 ```c
 undefined decrypt_16_bytes(undefined8 *param_1,undefined8 *param_2)